Who would have thought that something as simple as newspaper could be used as mulch to control weeds in the garden ?

 - Efficient.
-It takes less time to put the newspaper into place in your garden than it does to hand pull the weeds.
+It takes less time to put the newspaper in place in your garden than it does to hand pull the weeds.

 - No Prep.
 You don’t need to pull any weeds before you put the paper down.

 - Longevity.
-Under the right conditions, it breaks down fast.
+Under the right conditions, it breaks down quickly.

 - Choose where you want to use it.
 It doesn’t matter if the beds are annual or perennial since you won’t have to move the paper when you rotate crops or put in ornamentals.

 - Border the area with large stones or bricks.
-This will make it harder for the newspaper to blow away during a windy day.
+This will make it harder for the newspaper to blow away on a windy day.

 - Unfold the pages so they lay flat.
 Folding them over makes overlapping them harder.

 - Arrange the sheets in layers, putting them down one at a time, and overlap the edges.

 - Hold it down with stones, bricks, or water while you’re working.
 This will keep it all from blowing away.

 - Cover them with stones, bricks, or other types of mulch.
 Not only does this make the bed look attractive, but it also helps get the newspaper to start decomposing.
 The weight of the stuff on top will also keep it in place.

 - Check on it every two weeks and replace it as needed.
 Daily watering and insect activity can speed up the decomposition rate.
-Moreover, replacing it is as easy as removing the mulch and putting down more papers.
+Moreover, replacing it is as easy as removing the mulch and putting down more paper.

 Landscape Fabric vs. Newspaper

-You can also use newspaper instead of landscape fabric for killing weeds in your garden.
+You can also use newspaper instead of landscape fabric to kill weeds in your garden.
 Landscape fabric is a woven material mostly made from polypropylene or polyester.

 Newspaper is made mostly of wood pulp, while landscape fabric is made from plastic or other petroleum-based products.

 Laying down newspapers also adds nutrients to the soil because they are biodegradable.
 However, landscape fabric takes a very long time to break down.
 Plus, it may leach toxic chemicals into the soil .

 If you still like the idea of using landscape fabric, there are biodegradable, organic options such as WeedGuard Plus.